CFAES Give Today

 To thicken product, simmer mixture for about 1½ to 2 hours with frequent stirring.

-Refer to the fact sheet on canning basics for a detailed description about water bath processing canned foods.
+Refer to the fact sheet on canning basics for a detailed description of water bath-processing canned foods.
 Alternatively, the sauce can be cooled and frozen or simply refrigerated.
 Refer to the fact sheet on freezing basics for additional tips.

 Preparation

-Tie pickling spice mix in a cheesecloth bag.
-Combine all ingredients and bring to a simmer.
+Tie pickling-spice mix in a spice bag.
+Combine all ingredients and bring to a boil.

-Simmer for about 20 minutes with frequent stirring, then remove spice bag.
+Simmer for about 20 minutes with frequent stirring, until tomatoes are soft.
+Then remove the spice bag.

-Blend mixture using a food mill.
-Return to heat.
+Blend the mixture using a food mill.
+Return to heat for an additional 15 minutes.

 Alternatively, the sauce can be cooled and frozen or simply refrigerated.
 Refer to the fact sheet on freezing basics for additional tips.